Kostas Davourlis: Panachaiki and Olympiacos 1971–1978

 In the 1972 season, Davourlis scored 15 goals and Panachaiki finished sixth.
 The best was still to come though.
 After an amazing 1973 season in which he scored again 15 goals, including a hat trick in Toumba Stadium against championship contender PAOK, he achieved with Panachaiki something that no other Greek countryside club ever had done at the time: participation in a European competition, for instance the 1974 UEFA Cup.
 In 1974, Davourlis' performances and leadership were still very good but rumors related to his transfer affected him considerably.
 Panachaiki proved to be unable to become a real threat to the local powerhouses and finished once again sixth.
 At the end of a season during which he scored 11 times in the Championship and once in the UEFA Cup, Davourlis was transferred to Olympiacos.
 The transfer fee was 9.25 million Drachmas, the highest in Greek football history at the time.

 At Olympiacos, Davourlis was one of the top players of the team, along with Georgios Delikaris, Yves Triantafyllos and Julio Losada.
 His team won one Greek Championship title and reached two consecutive Greek Cup finals, winning thanks to his goal in 1975 and losing in 1976.
 Nevertheless, his heart was travelling somewhere else.

 Panachaiki 1978–1985

 In 1978, when Davourlis was transferred back to Panachaiki, almost nothing in Patras remained of the glorious team that fascinated Greece in the first half of the decade.
 Davourlis' presence increased the level of the team, but the results remained poor, leading to the club's relegation to the Second Division in 1981 and once again in 1985.
 He ended his career with Korinthos FC in 1986.
 Later on he worked for Panachaiki as a scouter discovering many talents until the year he died, the most famous of whom is Grigoris Georgatos.

 International career

-Davourlis earned his first cap with the Greece national football team on 23 July 1969, coming in as a substitute in the 75th minute of a friendly match against the Australia.
+Davourlis earned his first cap with Greece on 23 July 1969, coming in as a substitute in the 75th minute of a friendly match against the Australia.
 Had Davourlis spent more years playing for a Greek powerhouse, the number of his national team selections would have been undoubtedly higher.
-Destiny's choice, however, is something that will always remain strictly personal.